Christopher Edward Nolan CBE (born 30 July 1970) is an English-American film director, screenwriter, and producer.

 - Black Comedy: His humor goes both ways: dry wit or this.
 More noticeable in Memento and The Dark Knight.

-- Central Theme: Obsession, deception, and guilt are common themes shared by almost all his films.
+- Central Theme: Obsession, deception, theft of personal and/or important objects, and guilt are common themes shared by almost all his films.

-- Close on Title: The Dark Knight Saga and Inception have the title card appear at the end, instead of the beginning.
-Fridge Brilliance: He put the title card at the beginning of Memento, a film where the events are shown in backward chronological order.
+- Close on Title: The Dark Knight Trilogy, Inception and Interstellar have the title card appear at the end (at the beginning of the credits), instead of the beginning.
+Ironically (or perhaps fittingly), he put the title card at the beginning of Memento, a film where the present events are shown in backward-chronological order.

-- Dark and Troubled Past: ...that will haunt his protagonists like no other.
-Sometimes literally!
+- Dark and Troubled Pasts that haunt his protagonists like no other.
+Sometimes literally, as in Inception.

 - Femme Fatale: To go with his Neo-noir style mentioned below.